cultuurnet/apidocs/projects/uitdatabank/docs/search-api/advanced-queries.md

 > By default, the search API will only return results that are currently available.
 In order to also retrieve results that are not available (yet), you'll need to disable the default filters for `availability`.
 You can reset this default as described in the Default Filters (TO DO: link to guide).

 Most events in UiTdatabank have a limited availability, from the time they are published (or their scheduled publication date has been reached) until the end date of the event.
+Specific types of events are only available until the start date of an event (e.g. a course series).

-Places are considered to be permanently available, starting when they are published (or, again, their scheduled publication date has been reached).
+Places are considered to be permanently available, starting when they are published (or, again, when their scheduled publication date has been reached).
 A small portion of the events is permanent as well, depending on their calendar information.

 **Applicable on endpoints**